Brigadier General Charles E. McGee scholarship

-The Colonel Charles E. McGee Scholarship is an annual scholarship to help a qualified veteran student achieve their educational goal.
-Granted by funds endowed to Columbia College, this scholarship was established in 2010 to honor Col. McGee ’78 USAF (retired).
+The Brigadier General Charles E. McGee Scholarship is an annual scholarship to help a qualified veteran student achieve their educational goal.
+Granted by funds endowed to Columbia College, this scholarship was established in 2010 to honor Brigadier General McGee ’78 USAF (retired).
 McGee was a Tuskegee Airman, a select group of black World War II fighter pilots who shattered stereotypes.
 In his extraordinarily long career, he also commanded a fighter squadron in the Philippines.
 Additionally, he oversaw a reconnaissance squadron at now-defunct Richards-Gebaur Air Force Base near Kansas City.
 He holds the Air Force fighter combat record of 409 missions and 1151 combat hours.

-The scholarship recognizes the efforts of a veteran student who embodies the spirit and courage of Col. McGee.
+The scholarship recognizes the efforts of a veteran student who embodies the spirit and courage of Brigadier General McGee.

 Any undergraduate or graduate Columbia College student classified as a veteran (no longer serving and honorably discharged) may apply.
 Applicants must be degree-seeking with a minimum of 2.5 GPA attending campus or a Columbia College venue.
 Dependents of veterans may also apply.

 Applications must be completed by the student.